mitch11223/MLB-Scrapers-and-Control-System/README.txt

 #Useful Files

+#MLBImages(dir): Contains possible screenshots of some things you can do.

 #Player_List.py: Main file that perpetrates the CLI interaction with MLB data.
 This file is run in the CL to start the program.
 #MLBControlSystem.py: File that perpetrates user processing of data.
 Allows for searching, saving of strategies for batters and pitchers.
 #Modularized_Execute.py: Main data collection and processing file.
 Collects and saves game json's + fangraphs data.
 Creates and saves player metadata jsons.